 - USB 2.0 or above

-- Drive formatted with NTFS filesystem – FAT32 will not support large files
+- Device formatted with NTFS filesystem – FAT32 will not support large files

-- Drive cannot have any external locking mechanisms that could require multiple touches to remain available
+- Device cannot have any external locking mechanisms that could require multiple touches to remain available

-- For data import, ensure that there is enough disk space available on server
+- For data import, ensure that there is enough disk space available on the cloud server receiving the data

 - Prepaid return shipping label